 For each learning activity, students gain a certain number of university credits (in Italian: 'Crediti Formativi Universitari', abbreviated CFU) and a qualitative evaluation (mark awarded on a 30-point scale or pass/fail exam).

-The minimum passing mark is 18/30, and 30/30, with honour if any, is the best mark.
-1 CFU consists of 25 coursework and workload hours and one academic year corresponds to 60 university credits.
+The minimum passing mark is 18/30, and 30/30, with honours, is the best mark.
+One CFU consists of 25 coursework and workload hours and one academic year corresponds to 60 university credits.

 Ca' Foscari educational programmes